Diesel Injury Law

 How are workers protected from silica exposure?

-OSHA’s previous permissible exposure limits (PELs) for silica were outdated and did not adequately protect worker health.
-In 2016, OSHA published a new PEL for respirable crystalline silica.
-In all industry sectors, the new PEL limited worker exposure to 50 micrograms per cubic meter of air.
-OSHA also created requirements for exposure assessment, respiratory protection, medical surveillance, hazard communication, and record-keeping.
-But OSHA did not do enough to enforce the new standards, leaving workers vulnerable to unsafe working environments.
+OSHA’s previous permissible exposure limits (PELs) for silica were outdated and failed to protect workers’ health.
+As a result, OSHA established a new PEL for respirable crystalline silica in 2016.
+The new standard limits worker exposure to 50 micrograms of silica per cubic meter of air across all industries.
+OSHA also created new requirements for testing exposure levels, providing breathing protection, monitoring worker health, communicating hazards, and keeping records.
+Unfortunately, OSHA has not done enough to enforce these standards, which leaves workers exposed to dangerous conditions

 Are railroad workers now safe from silica exposure?